authgear/authgear-server/docs/specs/webhook.md

 ```

-### identity.phone.deleted
+### identity.phone.removed

-When a phone login id is being deleted from an existing user.
+Occurs when phone number is removed from existing user.
+Phone number can be removed by user in setting page, removed by admin through admin api or portal.

 ```json5
 {